1932 Arkansas elections

 Arkansas held a general election on November 8, 1932.
 At the top of the ticket, Franklin D. Roosevelt won the state handily in his successful bid to become the 32nd President of the United States.
 Arkansans elected Hattie Caraway to the United States Senate, the first woman elected to a full term in history.
 For the United States House of Representatives, Bill Cravens, a former Representative from 1907 to 1913, returned to politics and defeated a wide field in the Arkansas 4th.
 Tilman Parks defeated several challengers to retain the Arkansas 7th.
 All of Arkansas's statewide constitutional offices were up for reelection, including governor.
 Incumbent Harvey Parnell declined to run for reelection, and was supplanted by Junius Marion Futrell.

 During the Solid South, the Democratic Party held firm control of virtually every office in The South, including Arkansas.
 Winning the Democratic primary was considered tantamount to election, with several different factions of the party battling in the open primaries.
 The election was held a few years into the Great Depression, and Americans and Arkansans battling steep unemployment and poverty sought politicians and policies to remedy the economic malaise.

 Though the state elected big government-liberal Franklin Roosevelt, Futrell represented a realignment toward severe cuts and retrenchment in the governor's mansion.
 Conservative, small-government Democrats also took state senate and state representative positions across Arkansas.
 Though 1932 is considered a realignment election nationally toward Democrats and larger government, in Arkansas, Futrell was the most conservative governor elected in decades, marking a shift from Progressive Era-type politicians in Arkansas.

 President

 Roosevelt defeated Herbert Hoover by an 85.96% to 12.91% margin in Arkansas, earning the state's nine electoral votes.
-His New Deal was very popular in the state, which was struggling with high unemployment and poor prospects for agriculture, which represented most of Arkansas's economy.
+His New Deal was very popular in the state, which was struggling with high unemployment and poor agricultural prospects, which represented most of Arkansas's economy.